DataDog/go-profiler-notes/bench/README.md

 The CSV files are visualized using the [analysis.ipynb](./analysis.ipynb) notebook that's included in this directory.

 For now the data is only collected from my local MacBook Pro machine (using docker for mac), but more realistic environments will be included in the future.
 But it's probably a good setup for finding pathological scenarios : ).

+## Disclaimers

+I work at [Datadog](https://www.datadoghq.com/) on [Continuous Profiling](https://www.datadoghq.com/product/code-profiling/) for Go (you should check it out) and they generously allowed me to do all this research and publish it.

+The information on this page is believed to be correct, but no warranty is provided.
+Feedback is welcome!